petermchale/trfermikit/README.md

 ## Impact

-We assessed the performance of trfermikit and trfermikit, in both cases relative to a long-read benchmark callset, on VNTRs.
+We assessed the performance of trfermikit and manta, in both cases relative to a long-read benchmark callset, on VNTRs.
 The [results](experiments/optimized_for_DELs/minSVSize_minRepeatLength_minUnitigBlockLength/images/fractionsOfMantaFN_trfermikitPrecisions/minSVSize-DEL.svg) show that trfermikit complements trfermikit.

 ## How does it work?